Body Mass Index

 What is Body Mass Index (BMI) ?

-A 100 kilogram person who is 2.5 metres tall will have a lower BMI than a person of the same weight but who is only 1.5 metres tall.
-The BMI measurement is only accurate for adult men and women who have stopped growing.
-A higher BMI usually indicates that you are overweight or obese.
-But this is not always the case because muscle mass is heavier than body fat.
+A 100-kilogram person who is 2.5 metres tall will have a lower Body Mass Index than a person of the same weight but who is only 1.5 metres tall.
+The BMI measurement is only accurate for adult men and women who have reached their maximum height.
+A higher Body Mass Index usually indicates that you are overweight or obese.
+However, this is not always the case, as muscle mass is denser than body fat.
 On average, the density of fat is 0.9g/ml, whereas the density of muscle is 1.1 g/ml.

 To calculate your BMI